Parallel Xceleration Library

 The Module

-object represents MU kernel binary compiled by provided MU compiler. the Function
+represents MU kernel binary compiled by provided MU compiler.
+The Function

-object points out the starting function when the user launches offloading job on the device. the Module
+points to the starting function when the user launches offloading job on the device.
+The Module

 provides an interface for accessing functions within a module.
 It also provides information about the module’s binary path and the number of functions it contains.